SkyAPM/R3/README.md

 Therefore, the modified algorithm is also licensed under MIT as the upstream.
 The remaining utilities and services are licensed under Apache 2.0, which also allows commercial usage as long as users adhere to the license terms.

 ### Contributing
-We welcome contributions from the community to make R3 even better.
+We welcome contributions from the community to make R3 more robust.
 Whether it's bug fixes, feature enhancements, or new ideas, your input is valuable.